UK and Ireland BBYO: Operation

 The whole district of UK & Ireland is led by the National Executive (team of six) which is elected by the members at an annual event called National Veida.
 The National Executive is made up of people usually aged 15–17.
 The National Executive supports the chapters as well as runs national events for the members.

-BBYO UKI also has a Executive Director, a Head of Programmes, and a Programme Coordinator who make up the professional team to support the National Exec.
+BBYO UKI also has an Executive Director, a Head of Programmes, and a Programme Coordinator who make up the professional team to support the National Exec.
 BBYO "elders" (bogrim) make up the Youth Commission and they support the chapters and the National Exec in an advisory role.

 BBYO runs a number of events national events through the year.
 A national event means that it is open to all chapters.

 Chapters

 The chapters typically hold their meetings every Sunday in the evening.
 The chapters have their own individual identity; the activities and programmes vary between chapters.

-The three active chapters in the United Kingdom and Ireland are (as of 2020): Borehamwood (Kehilah), Edgware (Deganya), Watford (Gesher) and JW3, North London (Mercaz).
-They are all either in or very close to London.
+The four active chapters in the United Kingdom and Ireland are (as of 2020): Borehamwood (Kehilah), Edgware (Deganya), JW3, North London (Mercaz), Manchester (Weizmann), Glasgow (Nessi), and Dublin.

-The following chapters are inactive: Barnet (Masada, inactive in 2017), Birmingham, Bournemouth, Bushey (Sababa, inactive in 2018, formerly located in and called Pinner), Dublin (inactive in 2019), Manchester (inactive in 2019), Nottingham (Yoni, inactive in 2017).
+The following chapters are inactive: Barnet (Masada, inactive in 2017), Birmingham, Bournemouth, Bushey (Sababa, inactive in 2018, formerly located in and called Pinner), Nottingham (Yoni, inactive in 2017), and Watford (Gesher, inactive in 2022).

-Despite chapters no longer being active in Manchester and Ireland, members from these areas still attend national events and camps.

 Executive Board Positions

 In the UK and Ireland each chapter has up to six executive board members.
 These are the members that are in charge of running the programmes and looking after all the other members in that chapter.
-As BBYO is peer-led the executive positions are taken up by the older members of the group, usually aged between 15–17.
+As BBYO is peer-led the executive positions are taken up by the older members of the group, usually aged between 15 and 17.
 There is also a national executive board that is in charge of all the different executive positions e.g. the national president is in charge of all the presidents of the different chapters.
-The next national executive board is voted in half way through the current national executive's terms.
+The next national executive board is voted in halfway through the current national executive's terms.
 As of September 2020, only president, vice-president and programmer are offered to Mercaz and Watford.
 There are six positions with different roles and jobs to do, as follows: